lakenn/user-insight/readme.md

    1.  the response time of the api should be very quick.
 Think it can handle hundreds of requests in a second

 + If you had more time, how would you improve your solution?
+    1. Improving the sorting.
+Convert the first K elements to a min-heap of size K. At the top of the heap will be your smallest element.
+       Successively replace the smallest element with each of the remaining N - K elements in the array.
+Time complexity -- O(nlogK)
-    1. Use distributed computing (map-reduce) for counting.  (eg. spark/storm) if there are multiple big files
+    2. Use distributed computing (map-reduce) for counting.  (eg. spark/storm) if there are multiple big files

-	2. Use distributed memory eg. apache Ignite or redis to store the count of items

 + What comments would you expect when this goes to a code review?
   1. I think the program is in good quality given the current requirements